awscloudgirl/aws-devops-cb/VPC/vpc_bastion_dev_qa.md

 # Automated Deployment of Single-Tier Architecture: Two VPCs with Windows Bastion, Private Ubuntu Server, and VPC Peering

 This guide details the automated deployment of a single-tier architecture using AWS.
 The setup includes two VPCs, each with a Windows bastion server and a private Ubuntu web server.
-Initially, we will build and test the scripts for the development and QA environments, troubleshoot any issues, and then add VPC peering in a subsequent document.
+Initially, we will build and test the scripts for the development and QA environments, troubleshoot any issues, and then add VPC peering to enable communication between the environments.

 ![VPC_Single_Tier_Bastion](/images/vpc-bastion-1.png)